-File Storage API
+File storage API

-The Ubidots File Storage API enables account owners to securely upload, retrieve, manage, and delete files within Ubifunctions.
+The Ubidots File Storage API enables account owners to securely upload, retrieve, manage, and delete files within UbiFunctions.

 Overview